 Personal Time (30+ minutes): This is a time to do whatever will make you the most happy before the kiddos wake up and demand your attention.
-I usually pour a mug of hot coffee and cozy up on the couch with a blanket while I read a book, check emails, and/or catch up on an episode of a show.
+I usually pour a mug of hot coffee and cozy up on the couch with a blanket while I read a book, check emails, and/or catch up on current events by reading articles at https://spotlinks.co/.
 Sometimes I just want to sit in the silent house, enjoying the steam rising from my mug and watching the sun rise.
 Your activities during this time may look different than mine.
 Maybe you'd like to combine the previous step with this one and take a long hot shower free of interruptions.
 Maybe you have a hobby or craft you'd like to spend some time doing.
 Whatever it is, make sure it's something that makes you feel happy and relaxed.
 Avoid tasks that will leave you feeling stressed or frustrated.

 It only took a few days of implementing this schedule to notice a distinct difference in how I felt once it came time to go upstairs and get my kids' day started.
 Before, my morning started by rolling out of bed, fogged from sleep with matted hair, a parched throat and heavy legs that could barely pull me up the steps to their bedrooms.
 I was already frustrated and overwhelmed at how many tasks I needed to do for the house and kids let alone finding time to take care of myself, and I had just opened my eyes minutes before.
 Now, by the time they wake up, I feel motivated and positive.
 I'm fully awake.
 I've exercised, I'm clean and caffeinated, and I've spent some time stimulating my mind with something that makes me feel happy.
 When I go into my oldest child's bedroom he is greeted by a mom who can smile at him genuinely and fill him with cheerful vibes instead of one who is just faking it (not always convincingly, I'm sure) for his benefit.